JMX969/AddressBookWPF/README.md

 # AddressBookWPF
 ## Basic fundmentals of CRUD functions using C# WPF
 This project is developed to demonstrate the basics of CRUD functions using C# WPF with an SqLite Database.
 This project test the basic functionality of SQL CRUD Functions:
--   Create Address
+-   Create Contact
--   Read Address
+-   Read Contact
--   Update Address
+-   Update Contact
--   Delete Address
+-   Delete Contact
+The same functionality is also applied to Groups
 ##Main View:
 ![mainView](https://user-images.githubusercontent.com/68903153/212553688-6411aeb1-7195-453b-b3dd-ad5f44258d69.png)
 Both Contacts and Groups are listed.